Evizzo/Ai-Experiments-Playground/neo4j/README.md

 CREATE INDEX FOR (c:Chapter) ON (c.number);
 CREATE INDEX FOR (s:Section) ON (s.number);

+Use createEmbedingsGraphsMetadataRelationships.py to create embeddings and indexes and relationships

 You can run hybridVsGraphVsVector.py to run hybrid, graph and vecto search for list of question for comparison purposes

 To run main rag with hybrid search run ragAnswerGenerator.py